JuliaIO/FileTypes.jl/README.md

 - There should be an API to add new custom Types.
 - Currently, Filetypes(publicly accessed) is a tuple that should be an Array as this library has to provide an API to add a new type, and that new type could we handled in ``Is`` API like FileType.Unknown.
 - The ``FileType.Images.Image`` should be ``FileType.Images``
-- I am confused with implicit exception handling.
-- I have no idea about Julia naming convention.

 ## Benchmark